H5NAIN/snake-game/README.md

 ---

-## 🎮 Play it
+## 🎮 Play it by clicking this link (https://minahilobaid-lgtm.github.io/snake-game/)

-Open `index.html` in any modern browser — desktop, mobile, tablet, or a Smart TV browser (Android TV / Bravia and similar).
+It works on all devices like desktop, mobile, tablet, or a Smart TV browser (Android TV / Bravia and similar).

 Works fully offline.
 Only the global leaderboard requires an internet connection — everything else (movement, sound, shop, skins, controls) works with no connection at all.